NoahHaag/Computer-Vision/README.md

 ## Marine Conservation Context
 With increasing threats to marine ecosystems from overfishing, pollution, and climate change, the DeepFish project aims to utilize these cutting-edge technologies to gather and analyze data that inform conservation strategies.
 By effectively tracking and assessing biodiversity, we can develop more informed approaches to safeguarding our oceans.

-## File Descriptions
-- **data/**: Contains datasets used for training and evaluation.
-- **src/**: Source code for model training and evaluation.
-- **results/**: Output from model predictions and evaluations.

-## Workflow Diagram
-A detailed workflow diagram illustrating the data processing pipeline is included in the repository under `docs/workflow_diagram.png`.

 ## Metrics
 Performance metrics for our models include precision, recall, F1-score, and mean Average Precision (mAP), which are essential in understanding the efficiency and effectiveness of our models in real-world applications.